agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 I assume that I can work similar to an MC job having taken the exit opportunities.
 MC with exit opportunities is expected to make an impact of 700 lives.
 I guess that with the CC of starting up, I can manage 80% of this impact.

-With every step it is expected that 5 years of our time is gone and so it is discounted off with a factor 'x/40', where x stands for the number of years left to work.
+With every step in the decision tree it is expected that 5 years of our time is gone and so the impact is reduced with a factor 'x/40', where x stands for the number of years left to work.
 An effective impact of 488 is obtained.

 It looks like the startup scene is not for me for many reasons.
 I don't have any ideas now, I don't have very solid skills to leverage.
-Yes, I can learn in the job, but without idea or something to speak of, I feel I am nothing.
 It is very risky with personal fit absolutely not there.
 The effective impact is very low as well, and direct multiplying of the personal fit with the final impact is 2 lives.
 I am not sure what type of CC I can get and use.
 In any case for now I will leave it at this and I will evaluate my options in a few years or every 6 months and see if there is any scope for starting up.

-### software engineering
+### Software engineering for ETG

 Main source:[ 80k-hours-career-guide](https://80000hours.org/career-reviews/software-engineering/)